|Nutrition Facts (per serving)|

 Leftovers can be stored in the refrigerator in a covered container for three or four days.
 Reheat individual portions in a microwave until hot, or on the stovetop over medium heat, or in a 350 F oven for 15 to 20 minutes.

-You can also freeze this casserole very easily, either before or after it's baked.
+You can also easily freeze this casserole, either before or after it's baked.
 To freeze and bake it later, prepare it as directed and double wrap it in foil.
 Bake as indicated, checking it at about 50 minutes.

 Leftovers can be frozen by wrapping the dish in the same manner, defrosting in the refrigerator, and reheating at 350 F for 15 to 20 minutes, or baking it from frozen for a few extra minutes.